 - This Repton policy relates to Repton School. - The safety and welfare of our pupils is our highest priority. - All children without exception have the right to protection from abuse regardless of gender, ethnicity, disability, sexuality or beliefs. - Our aim is to know everyone as an individual and to provide a secure and caring environment so that every pupil can learn in safety. - No child or group of children will be treated any less favourably than others in being able to access services that meet their particular needs. - A child centred approach means keeping the child in focus when making decisions about their lives and working in partnership with them and their families. - The age range of pupils is 12-19.
 For all practical purposes, a 12 year old pupil would be treated as Yr 9 (B Block).
-However, were the age to be significant in a particular instance, the response would be adapted accordingly. - In all matters relating to Child Protection, Repton will follow the procedures laid down by the Derby & Derbyshire Safeguarding Childrens Partnership (DDSCP), together with DfE guidance contained in Working Together to Safeguard Children (WTSC, July 2023) and Keeping Children Safe in Education (KCSiE, September 2023) - This policy is applicable to the whole school community of Repton School, however, we appreciate that pupils, in the context of a residential setting, may be particularly vulnerable and that there may be enhanced potential for abuse.
-This is emphasised in all our safeguarding training and staff must be sensitive to the needs of boarders in particular. - At Repton, in line with KCSiE 2023 and WTSC 2023, a child centred approach is fundamental to safeguarding and promoting the welfare of every child. - All members of staff have a duty to safeguard our pupils' welfare and provide a safe environment in which children can learn and must therefore familiarise and always comply with this policy. - All School staff should be aware that safeguarding incidents can happen at any time and anywhere and are required to be alert to any possible concerns. - Where a child is suffering significant harm, or is likely to do so, action will be taken to protect that child.
-Action will also be taken to promote the welfare of a child in need of additional support, even if they are not suffering harm or are at immediate risk. - Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone - teaching and non-teaching staff who comes into contact with children and their families and carers has a role to play in safeguarding children in identifying concerns, sharing information and taking prompt action so that the right help is provided at the right time.
-In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred and aim to protect the child using national, local and school, child protection procedures.
+However, were the age to be significant in a particular instance, the response would be adapted accordingly. - In all matters relating to Child Protection, Repton will follow the procedures laid down by the Derby & Derbyshire Safeguarding Children Partnership (DDSCP), together with DfE guidance contained in Working Together to Safeguard Children (WTSC, 2023) and Keeping Children Safe in Education (KCSiE, 2024) - This policy is applicable to the whole school community of Repton School, however, we appreciate that pupils, in the context of a residential setting, may be particularly vulnerable and that there may be enhanced potential for abuse.
+This is emphasized in our safeguarding training and staff must be sensitive to the needs of boarders in particular. - At Repton, in line with KCSiE 2024 and WTSC 2023, a child centred approach is fundamental to safeguarding and promoting the welfare of every child. - All members of staff have a duty to safeguard our pupils' welfare and provide a safe environment in which children can learn and must therefore familiarize and always comply with this policy. - All School staff should be aware that safeguarding incidents can happen at any time and anywhere and are required to be alert to any possible concerns. - Where a child is suffering significant harm, or is likely to do so, action will be taken to protect that child.
+Action will also be taken to promote the welfare of a child in need of additional support, even if they are not suffering harm or are at immediate risk.